stki9539/Calorie-Website/README.md

 **Risks:**
 No experience with database or website design.
-All members are beginners and learning for the first time.
+All members are beginners and learning database and web design for the first time.

+**Mitigation Strategy:**
 All members are willing to take the extra time and effort to learn needed skill to help design a website that they would be proud of.
 Members are willing to research or read materials that are widely available to make this project possible.
 Team will be using github for version control.